Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/sticker.md

 - `.sticker-fs-m` equivalent to `20px`.
 - `.sticker-fs-s` equivalent to `18px`.

 **Please be aware that those examples are not meant to be responsive** because they will always depend on the context.
-Indeed the font size will be resized in small screens due to the text utilities.
-If you do not want this behavior, you could for example set fixed font sizes and add some responsive rules by using `scale()` CSS function.
+If you do not want this behavior, you could add some responsive rules by using `scale()` CSS function.
 {{< /callout >}}

 ## Sizes